da5idf/SoundWave/README.md

 ## Wave Formss

-When a song plays, a wave form
+When a song plays, the app translates the song into amplitudes.
+This creates a beautiful visual of how the intensity of the song changes throughout the listen.

 ## Bonus Features